|

 will be thorns in their sides—and God will make them read their sins in

+their punishment.
 [2] Children are to show honor to their parents, by

-careful obedience.
-"Children, obey your parents in all things."
+careful obedience."Children, obey your parents in all things."

 Col 3:20.
 Our Lord Jesus herein set a pattern to children.
 He was subject to